Content

-Overcoming the Fear of Always Being Sober
+- Understanding Nifaliophobia: The Fear of Being Sober

 According to the National Institute on Drug Abuse, 40-60% of people with a drug addiction will relapse after treatment.
 This relapse rate is similar to the relapse rates of other medical conditions with physiological and behavioral components, such as asthma and hypertension.
 Both of these diseases have a 50-70% chance of relapse.